Key Takeaways

 A trading or manufacturing business onboarding new vendors regularly.
 Formats vary, ledger mappings shift, and invoice complexity increases.

-One AI Accountant client in this situation reduced manual correction time from ~4 hours/week to under 45 minutes within three months.
+One AI Accountant client in this situation reduced manual correction time from ~4 hours per week to under 45 minutes within three months.
 The AI model learned vendor patterns and auto-mapped most invoices without intervention.

-A rule-based system in this environment would require ongoing configuration updates.
+A rule-based system in this environment would require ongoing configuration updates every time a new vendor or format appeared.

 Scenario 3: Scaling Beyond 1,000 Transactions